acliebers/Logic-of-Ontology/Project-2/README.md

 (b) ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z))
     I can't translate this because I don't have the resources to talk about individuals or identity in ALCI.
 (c) ∀y(R(x, y) → ∃x(R(y, x) ∧ ∀y(R(x, y) → A(y))))
-     I can't translate this because even if we imagine that this is a wff and the unbound variable, x, is implicitly bound by a universal quantifier, I don't think I can translate the second conjunct into a statement of DL, since while it should look something like ∀r.(¬C
+     I can't translate this because even if we imagine that this is a wff and the unbound variable, x, is implicitly bound by a universal quantifier, I don't think I can translate the second conjunct into a statement of DL, since while it should look something like ∀r.(¬C..., I can't seem to appripriately nest roles within ALCI concepts in the same way that I can nest relations within statements of FOL.

 (d) (∀y)(R(x, y) → A(y)) ∧ (∃y)(R(x, y) ∧ B(y))
     This is not a wff, so I can't translate it.